Recorded on October 26, 2017

 Heather Gallivan, PsyD, LP, is the Clinical Director at Melrose Center.
 She joined Melrose in 2004 and has helped eating disorder patients recover and realize their full potential in all levels of care from outpatient to residential treatment.
 She is a passionate leader and teacher concerning the prevention and treatment of eating disorders, and how societal messages impact our beliefs and attitudes about food, weight, and body image.
 You may have seen her passion for education and expertise on display in the local media or as a speaker at a state or national conference for healthcare providers.
 Prior to joining Melrose Center, Dr. Gallivan served 5 years in the United States Navy as an active duty psychologist.
 In addition, she teaches a course on eating disorders at the Hazelden Betty Ford Graduate School of Addiction Studies.

-Each of YIPA’s trainings are designed around MyYouthPro’s Competency Framework.
-The competency focus of this training is: Mental Health
+Each of YIPA’s trainings are designed around a broad framework of eight youth work competencies.
+The competency focus of this training is MENTAL HEALTH.

 - FREE for YIPA members